martynakiljan/-simulation-Material-Table-and-tests/README.md

 <h1> Simulation: Material Table with testing  </h1>

-*<h2>My first commercial project for a client :blue_book:</h2>*

 >from the series: React: testing :muscle:

 ----

-*My task here was to imitate [Material Table] (https://github.com/mbrn/material-table)  with sorting by table, after searching for a word, and testing with the React testing library*
+*My task here was to imitate [Material Table] (https://github.com/mbrn/material-table)  with sorting by table,  searching for a word, and testing with the React testing library*

+What is Material Table ?
+A simple and powerful Datatable for React based on Material-UI Table with some additional features  [MORE, CLICK HERE](https://github.com/mbrn/material-table)